YanivWein24/GuessTheNumber-Python/Readme.txt

 In the 3rd version, the user gets to choose the number, and the PC needs to figure out this number.
-With this version, the PC is using the "Binary Search" Algorithm in order to find the correct number in a fast and efficient way (decreasing time complexity to O(log n) ).
+With this version, the PC is using the "Binary Search" Algorithm in order to find the correct number in a fast and efficient way (reducing time complexity to O(log n) ).